By Hubert Walker for CoinWeek ….

 The almost 200 coins of the hoard consist of denarii and antoniniani dated to the first and third centuries CE.
 At the front end of this range are coins representing the emperors Nero (r.
 54-68), Galba (r.
 68-69), Vitellius (r.
 69) and Vespasian (r.
 69-79).
 Silver denarii of the pretender Clodius Albinus (claimed the throne in 193 and again 196-197) and coins of the emperor he fought against, Septimius Severus (r.
 193-211) are also present.
 The most recent coinage included in the cache were minted under the authority of Severus Alexander (r.
 222-235).

 Some of the coins also feature the portraits of several of the emperors’ wives.
 Many were minted in Syria and show signs of circulated wear, while others were evidently not used at all and were possibly collected.
-A portion of the coins are of rare types, though news sources are not more specific at present.
+A portion of the coins is of rare types, though news sources are not more specific at present.

-The hoard itself may have been buried to hide the coins from the third century invasions by the Goths, Germanic tribes who made several inroads into the Roman Empire over the course of several centuries.
+The hoard itself may have been buried to hide the coins from the third-century invasions by the Goths, Germanic tribes who made several inroads into the Roman Empire over the course of several centuries.

 A local archaeologist, Plamen Ivanov, said that the 200-year span of coins in the collection demonstrates the importance of the Roman settlement in Mezdra, perhaps even serving as a regional Roman treasury.